orangejulius/octopress/source/_posts/2014-09-04-three-git-commands-you-should-never-use.markdown

 On the surface, `git commit -a` is just a timesaver, and who doesn't like to save time?
 In principle, there's nothing wrong with a command to commit everything at once.
-But in practice, I find that inviariably when using `git commit -a`, something not meant to be committed will be comitted.
+But in practice, I find that invariably when using `git commit -a`, something not meant to be committed will be committed.
 Big surprise.
 It might be a harmless `console.log`, or it could be massive temporary simplification of a critical bit of code.

 I like to take a second before each commit and review exactly what is going in.
 I've set up a